-I am an Assistant Professor in the Department of Linguistics at the University of Rochester.
-I received my PhD from the University of Pennsylvania.
-My dissertation, Language Shift and the Speech Community: Sociolinguistic Change in a Garifuna Community in Belize, was advised by Gillian Sankoff, David Embick, and William Labov.
-Before coming to Rochester, I was an Assistant Professor at the University of New Hampshire.
-I am a sociolinguist, and my research focuses on language variation and change in the context of language shift and other social changes.
+I am a sociolinguist in the Department of Linguistics at the University of Rochester.
+My research focuses on language variation and change in the context of language shift and other social changes.
 Please see my research page for more information about my projects.

 I am currently an Associate Editor at Asia Pacific Language Variation (find us on Twitter here).